“Some Like It Hot” Over Time: Classic 1950s Film to Broadway Sensation

 Taylor Gayner

-Junior studying Media, Culture & Communication and Creative Writing.
+Senior studying Media, Culture & Communication and Creative Writing.
 Inspired by culture and great story telling, her passions include writing, reading, digital media and the performing arts.
-On the daily, Taylor enjoys walking along the Hudson River, listening to Lizzy McAlpine and trying new Thai restaurants!
+On the daily, Taylor enjoys running and walking around the city, listening to Gracie Abrams and trying new Thai restaurants!

 Previous